creakosta/cordova-plugin-ogury/README.md

 ***

 **IMPORTANT:** This is not an official Ogury plugin.
 I have built it so Ogury is more suitable for build systems rather than manually editing files.
-I am not responsible for any problems if you use this plugin.
-I would accept PR's but won't provide Technical Support in any way.
+I am not responsible for any problems or support if you use this plugin.
+I would accept PR's but will not provide Technical Support in any way.
 Thanks for understanding.

 * Ogury version included: `2.1.14`.
 * Target Platform: `Android`.